How To Grow Truffles: A Rare Delicacy

 The first time I ever laid eyes on a truffle hunter was in the rolling hillsides of Pisa province in Italy while working on a farm.
 He wore a hunter’s hat, had a dog bounding after him, and carried a shotgun.
 My first thought was that he was a game hunter, going after the area’s pesky and marauding wild boars.
 The farmer I was working with instead told me, “No, he’s hunting truffles, the shotgun is for the thieves.”
-So precious are these truffles that much surrounding truffle growing and truffle hunting is shrouded in mystery.
+So precious are these truffles that much of the information surrounding truffle growing and truffle hunting is shrouded in mystery.

 Only in the last few decades has the mystery of the truffle started to come to light.
 We now know that truffles are spread by humans and animals and that truffles actually depend on us to survive and thrive.
 In pre-industrial times, and before the climate began to bring unusual rain patterns to their native Italian and French habitats, truffles were much more abundant.
 Human beings lived at the edge of homestead and wild, in villages spread out across the landscape.